mit-crpg/OpenMOC/docs/source/usersguide/processing.rst

     # Setup and run simulation
     ...

-    # Compute and export the pin powers
+    # Compute and export the flat source region fission rates
-    proc.compute_pin_powers(solver, use_hdf5=True)
+    proc.compute_fission_rates(solver, use_hdf5=True)

-.. note:: The pin powers are computed for each nested universe level in the hierarchical geometry model.
+.. note:: The fission rates are computed for each nested universe level in the hierarchical geometry model.
-.. note:: The pin powers are NOT normalized in any way - this is left to the user's discretion during data processing.
+.. note:: The fission rates are not normalized in any way - this is left to the user's discretion during data processing.

 ----------------------